Climate emergency: taking action

 Planting a green roof at the Edinburgh Chaplaincy Centre

 Around the world our work helps reduce and reverse biodiversity loss, in turn sequestering carbon from the atmosphere.
 Our botanical data helps ensure that economic development is sustainable and focused only on the most resilient landscapes.
-For example, in Oman, our Centre for Middle Eastern Plants identified 43 Important Plant Areas which are now incorporated and protected in the government’s twenty-year National Spatial Strategy, and in China and South-East Asia our analyses of forest cover helped identify areas where plantation agriculture, such as rubber, will not be economically-viable, thus discouraging deforestation of these sites.
-In Africa, our economic analyses shed light on the long-term sustainability of large-scale afforestation schemes for carbon-capture, suggesting alternative solutions that might be more effective; while in Afghanistan we helped communities adopt efficient stove technologies, leading to a more than 30% decrease in woody plant extraction, simultaneously reducing both biodiversity losses and carbon emissions.
+For example, in Oman, our Centre for Middle Eastern Plants identified 43 Important Plant Areas which are now incorporated and protected in the government’s twenty-year National Spatial Strategy, and in China and Southeast Asia our analyses of forest cover help identify areas where plantation agriculture, such as rubber, will not be economically-viable, thus discouraging deforestation of these sites.
+In Africa, our work sheds light on the important role of grasslands in carbon sequestration, and explores how these ecosystems interact with forest encroachment, changing fire regimes, and human livelihoods.
+Globally, our economic analyses shed light on the long-term sustainability of large-scale afforestation schemes for carbon-capture, suggesting alternative solutions that might be more effective.

 Savanna in Mozambique